maheeppartap/Ray_tracer/README.txt

 **Scene 3 will look dark, due to light attenuation. there is a plane at the bottom and refraction works perfectly with index = 1.5.**
 **Scene 4 is just evrything put together**

 The code will run with the 400x400 window.
-Feel free to change it :)
+Feel free to change it in my_defined_scenes.h :)

 To run: